KarimF430/Killer-Whale/MOBILE_ACCESS_GUIDE.md

 ---

-**Your MotorOctane platform is now fully accessible from mobile devices!** 📱🚀
+**Your gadizone platform is now fully accessible from mobile devices!** 📱🚀